Norwegian football clubs in European competitions

 Fredrikstad made Norway's debut by winning over Ajax in the 1960–61 European Cup.
 They would represent Norway for the first three seasons until Lyn took the place in 1963–64.
 The same year Gjøvik-Lyn debuted for Norway in the Cup Winners' Cup.
 Rosenborg made Norway's debut in the UEFA Cup in 1971.
 In 93 entries between 1960 and 1992, Norwegian clubs only succeeded at advancing past the first fixture sixteen times, and only once past the second, when Lyn reached the 1968–69 European Cup Winners' Cup quarter-finals.

 From 1993 Norwegian clubs started advancing past the first rounds more regularly.
 Rosenborg reached the group stage of the 1995–96 UEFA Champions League and would qualify for that level eight consecutive times and eleven in total.
 The following season Rosenborg reached the quarter-finals, the same season as Brann reached the quarter-finals of the Cup Winners' Cup.
 Vålerenga would match the feat in the 1998–99 UEFA Cup Winners' Cup.
 The following year Molde qualified to bring two teams to the group stage of the 1999–2000 UEFA Champions League.
 The 2005–06 season saw Rosenborg play in the Champions League group stage and both Viking and Tromsø play in the UEFA Cup group stage.
 Rosenborg is the only team qualify for the UEFA Cup by winning all its matches in the Intertoto Cup, an achievement they completed in 2008.

-Since 2010 only Molde have managed to progress past the group stage in any competition, reaching the round of 32 in the 2015–16 Europa League and the round of 16 in 2020–21.
+Since 2010 only Molde, Bodø/Glimt and Brann have managed to progress past the group stage in any competition.
+Molde has reached the round of 16 three times between the 2020–21 Europa League and the 2024–25 Conference League, Bodø/Glimt reached the quarter-finals in the 2021–22 Conference League, the semi-finals in the 2024–25 Europa League, and the round of sixteen in the 2025-26 Champions League.
+Brann reached the knockout round play-offs in the 2025–26 Europa League.

 Werder Bremen has eliminated Norwegian teams a record five times out of five attempts.
 Linfield has played Norwegian teams a record seven times, with the team being eliminated a record five times.
 Viking holds a Norwegian record 18–0 victory Principat from 1999, while Leeds United served a Norwegian record 0–16 defeat for Lyn in 1969.